In the eyes of travelers, there are many words that can easily describe Bucharest and “beautiful” is probably not one of them.

 I give you Bucharest, the city that never rests.
 Enjoy the following 12 photos that will make you visit Bucharest, my friends!

 Speaking about Romania without addressing the gypsies is impossible so it’s better to get on with it right away.
 Yes, Romania has a significative gypsy population (620,000) but not all of Romanians are gypsies and not all of the world’s gypsies come from Romania (and not all gypsies are pickpockets but I hope you already knew that one!).

-One of the main misconceptions of people that have never been to Romania is for them to wrongly think that Roma (the political correct term of the gypsies) is synonym with Romanian when the two have absolutely no relation whatsoever.
+One of the main misconceptions of people that have never been to Romania is for them to wrongly think that Roma (the politically correct term of the gypsies) is a synonym with Romanian when the two have absolutely no relation whatsoever.

 The Roma people originated in northwest India (today known as the region of Rajasthan) and migrated to Europe centuries ago.
 They soon spread all around the continent and different sub-groups, each with their own traditions, religious beliefs and languages.

 Today, the word gypsy has been used to describe nomadic travelers with an adventurous soul (have you heard Shakira’s song Gypsy ?) at the same time that it is considered derogatory in certain specific social contexts (read more about it here).